lisafeets/machine-learning-workshop/README.md

 ## Getting Started

-Lecture slides go over the fundamentals of machine learning, from definitions to building and evaluating models.
+Lecture slides (found at mlworkshop_slides.pdf), go over the fundamentals of machine learning, from definitions to building and evaluating models.

 To run through the workshop labs, visit [this mybinder.org link](https://mybinder.org/v2/gh/lisafeets/machine-learning-workshop/master).